HeartDhamma

 Developed in what?

-Developed in the four resting places of awareness
+the four resting places of awareness

-developed in the four wise endeavors
+the four wise endeavors

-developed in the four roads to psychic potential
+the four roads to mental power

-developed in the five strengths
+the five spiritual strengths

-developed in the seven supports of awakening
+the seven supports of awakening

-developed in the eighth-spoked path of the awakened.
+the eighth-spoked path of the awakened.

-Suppose, monks, there was a hen,
+Suppose, there was a hen,

 with eight, ten or twelve eggs.

-And she would properly brood her eggs,
+She would properly brood her eggs,

 incubate them,

-and care and foster their growth.
+and foster their growth.

 “Oh, may my chicks break through their eggshells